questdb/documentation/documentation/concept/deduplication.md

 :::note

-The ordering of how rows with duplicate timestamps are written on-disk differs when deduplication is enabled.
+The on-disk ordering of rows with duplicate timestamps differs when deduplication is enabled.

 - Without deduplication:
     - the insertion order of each row will be preserved for rows with the same timestamp